 The triple-ply construction includes an aluminum core for heat retention and even heating.
 The rims are tapered for easy, mess-free pouring.
 The set is oven safe to 550 degrees and can be used on any cooking surface, including induction.
 The pans can also be used under the broiler.
 All pieces are dishwasher safe for easy cleaning.

-If you’re ready to replace your inexpensive cookware with a high-end set that will make the neighbors jealous, this set will be the jewels of your kitchen.
-But it’s not all looks—these pieces are also workhorses that are designed for heavy duty use in your busy kitchen.
+If you’re ready to replace your inexpensive cookware with a high-end set that will make the neighbors jealous, this set will be the jewel of your kitchen.
+But it’s not all looks—these pieces are also workhorses that are designed for heavy-duty use in your busy kitchen.

 These are made with a 5-ply bonded construction that has alternating layers of stainless steel and conductive aluminum for warp-free strength and even heating.
 The cooking surface has a starburst finish for stick resistance, and the pots have flared rims that make it easy to pour liquid from them.